Navigating Sexuality and Gender Studies:

 Please be sure that your CV or résumé includes your full name, date of birth, mailing address, email address, phone number, and nationality.

-There is a non-refundable $100 registration fee required of all accepted applicants.
+A non-refundable $100 registration fee is required required of all accepted applicants.
 This fee covers tuition, room, and board for the duration of the seminar.
 Students will be housed in a UC Berkeley dormitory and will receive meal vouchers for breakfast and lunch.

 Email Matt at email@example.com